LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: A first attempt at solving ARC tasks with an LLM

-We evaluated various combinations of direct-grid encodings and prompting methods on a subset of~50 ARC tasks that are solvable by non-LLM ARC solver ARGA~\cite{arga}.
-The rationale behind picking this subset of tasks was that we knew these tasks are ``easy'' enough to be solved by a purely search-based solver.
 The top-performing pixel representation and delimiter combination (Word + ``\texttt{|}'') solves only 13 out of the 50 tasks, as shown in Table \ref{tab:results-direct}.
+Using the top-performing representation, we assessed the complete ARC training set and GPT-4 managed to solve 81 out of the 400 tasks.
+Furthermore, on the Mini-ARC dataset—a simplified version of ARC detailed in Section~\ref{sec:related}—this approach solved 35 out of the 149 tasks.
+These accuracy rates are consistent with the performance observed on the subset of 50 tasks.
 In the following section, we will delve into the reasons why the LLM struggled with these tasks given that they are easy for a non-LLM method.